ceumicrodata/social-distancing/README.md

 Please cite this version as
 > Koren, Miklós, and Rita Pető.
 2020.
 “Business Disruptions from Social Distancing.” arXiv [econ.GN]. arXiv. http://arxiv.org/abs/2003.13983.

+### Version submitted to Covid Economics
+The version compares our occupation indexes to that of Dingel and Neiman (2020) and cite several pieces of parallel research using O* NET data.
+Code and data are available at [Release version 1.3](https://github.com/ceumicrodata/social-distancing/tree/v1.3)

 # License and copyright
 All text (`*.md`, `*.txt`, `*.tex`, `*.pdf`) are [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
 All code (`*.do`, `Makefile`) are subject to the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).
 All derived data (`data/derived/*`) are subject to [Open Database License](https://opendatacommons.org/licenses/odbl/index.html).
 Please respect to copyright and license terms of original data vendors (`data/raw/*`).